thatcatfromspace/competitive-programming/problems.md

 quite elegant submission [here](https://leetcode.com/problems/kth-distinct-string-in-an-array/submissions/1348559365).

-is the most important step you need to understand.

 ## Minimum bit flips required - [LeetCode]()

 XOR the given numbers to find the number of differing digits. then increment count everytime a `1` is encountered (by `num & 1`) and right shift the pointer num.